gomorpheus/morpheus-docs/getting_started/advanced/proxies.rst

 Provisioning with Proxies
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Proxy configurations can vary from operating system to operating system and in some cases it is necessary for these to be configured in the templates as a prerequisite.
+Proxy configurations can vary from operating system to operating system and in some cases it is necessary for these to be configured in the blueprints as a prerequisite.
 In other cases it can also be configured automatically.
 Mostly with the use of cloud-init (which all of our out of the box service catalog utilizes on all clouds).
 When editing/creating a cloud there is a setting for "Provisioning Proxy" in "Provisioning Options".
 If this proxy is set, |morpheus| will automatically apply these proxy settings to the guest operating system.

 Overriding proxy settings can also be done on the Network record.
 Networks (or subnets) can be configured in ``Infrastructure -> Networks`` or on the Networks tab of the relevant Cloud detail page.
 Here, a proxy can also be assigned as well as additional options like the ``No Proxy`` rules for proxy exceptions.